willstMSFT/microsoft-365-docs/microsoft-365/syntex/esignature-review-sign-requests.md

 When the status of a request is **Completed**, **Canceled**, or **Declined**, the request can no longer be acted on by either the sender or the recipients.
 As an example, if a recipient declines a request, the sender would need to send a new request after the reason for declining has been addressed.
 The original declined request can't be edited.

 > [!NOTE]
-> For requests sent via other eSignature providers, the status reflected are determined by the signature provider and may differ from the status highlighted above.
+> For requests sent via other electronic signature providers, the status reflected is determined by the signature provider and might differ from the status described above.

 ## Access the signed document
 ### Documents signed with Microsoft SharePoint eSignature